-- Involve "data" and therefore cannot be used in Data Flow test cases. - Are inherent in a Java class and for that reason cannot be placed in Control or Data flows (only a Baseline test case is possible for these flaw types). - Can be generated by the current version of the CAS's custom Test Case Template Engine and as a result are manually created.
+- Involve "data" and therefore cannot be used in Data Flow test cases. - Can be placed in Control or Data flows because the flaw is inherent in a Java class (only a Baseline test case is possible for these flaw types). - Can be generated by the current version of the CAS's custom Test Case Template Engine and as a result are manually created.
 Only Baseline ("01" flow variant) test cases are created for these flaw types.
-In the future, More Complex test cases could be created for these flaw types, either manually or through the use of an enhanced version of the engine. - Are compatible with all of the control and data flows.
-That is, they result in a test case that will not compile or does not function appropriately.
+In the future, more complex test cases could be created for these flaw types, either manually or through the use of an enhanced version of the engine. - Support compatibility with all of the control and data flows and may result in a test case that will not compile or function appropriately.
 Some of these issues are unavoidable because the problem is inherent in the combination of the flaw type and the flow variant.
-Others involve limitations of the current engine prompting future releases of the test cases to possibly contain addition combinations.
+Other compatibility issues involve limitations of the current Test Case Template Engine.
+Future versions of the engine may contain additional combinations.